-The Audit Committee has appointed Deloitte & Touche LLP as Calavo's independent registered public accounting firm for the fiscal year ending October 31, 2006.
-Representatives of Deloitte & Touche LLP are expected to be present at the annual meeting and will have the opportunity to make a statement if they desire to do so and are expected to be available to respond to appropriate questions.
+The Audit Committee has appointed Ernst & Young LLP as Calavo's independent registered public accounting firm for the fiscal year ending October 31, 2007.
+Representatives of Ernst & Young LLP are expected to be present at the annual meeting and will have the opportunity to make a statement if they desire to do so and are expected to be available to respond to appropriate questions.
+Note that Calavo's independent registered public accounting firm for the fiscal year ended October 31, 2005 was Deloitte & Touche LLP.

-Fees Incurred by Calavo for Deloitte & Touche LLP
+Fees Incurred by Calavo for Ernst & Young LLP and Deloitte & Touche LLP

-The following table shows the fees billed to us (in thousands) by Deloitte & Touche LLP for the audit and other services rendered by Deloitte & Touche LLP during fiscal years 2005 and 2004.
+The following table shows the fees billed to us (in thousands) by Ernst & Young LLP and Deloitte & Touche LLP for the audit and other services rendered by such companies during fiscal years 2006 and 2005.

-2005 2004
+2006 2005

-Audit Fees (1) \$1,349 \$365
+Audit Fees(1) \$944 \$1,349

-Audit-Related Fees (2) 95 24
+Audit-Related Fees(2) 95

-Tax Fees (3) 208 189
+Tax Fees(3) 10 208

-Total \$1,652 \$578
+Total \$954 \$1,652

-All audit related services, tax services and other services rendered by Deloitte & Touche LLP were pre-approved by the Audit Committee.
-The Audit Committee has adopted a pre-approval policy that provides for the pre-approval of all services performed for us by Deloitte and Touche LLP.
+All audit related services, tax services and other services rendered by Ernst & Young LLP and Deloitte & Touche LLP were preapproved by the Audit Committee.
+The Audit Committee has adopted a pre-approval policy that provides for the pre-approval of all services to be performed for us by Ernst & Young LLP.
 The policy authorizes the Audit Committee to delegate to one or more of its members pre-approval authority with respect to permitted services.
 Pursuant to this policy, the Board delegated such authority to the Chairman of the Audit Committee.
 All pre-approval decisions must be reported to the Audit Committee at its next meeting.
-The audit committee has concluded the provision of the non-audit services listed above is compatible with maintaining the independence of Deloitte & Touche LLP.
+The audit committee has concluded the provision of the non-audit services listed above is compatible with maintaining the independence of Ernst & Young LLP.

-(1) Audit fees represent fees for professional services provided in connection with the audit of our financial statements, including the audit of management's assessment of internal control over financial reporting, and review of our quarterly financial statements and audit services provided in connection with other statutory or regulatory filings.

-(2) Audit-related fees consisted primarily of accounting consultations and employee benefit plan audits.

-(3) For fiscal years 2005 and 2004, tax fees principally included tax compliance fees of approximately \$85,000 and \$150,000 and tax advice and tax planning fees of approximately \$39,000 and \$5,000.
+- (1) Audit fees represent fees for professional services provided in connection with the audit of our financial statements, including the audit of management's assessment of internal control over financial reporting, and review of our quarterly financial statements and audit services provided in connection with other statutory or regulatory filings. - (2) Audit-related fees consisted primarily of accounting consultations and employee benefit plan audits. - (3) For fiscal years 2006 and 2005, tax fees principally included tax compliance fees of approximately \$10,000 and \$85,000.
+Tax advice and tax planning fees for fiscal year 2005 totaled approximately \$39,000.